What is Sacred Circle Dance?

 Today, in the hurried and tumultuous times we are living, there can be a longing for spaciousness, alignment, and deep connection.
 Sacred Circle Dance can give us a taste inner calm, of belonging, and of being part of the great creative forces and the web of existence.
 In a circle – a form that evokes unity and wholeness – all are equal, all are one.

-Sacred Circle Dance is one of the ways I have found to explore my connection (or lack of connection) to my own indigenous roots and ancestry, and I am aware how tricky this is since my ancestors, culture and traditions come from another continent.
+Sacred Circle Dance is one of the ways I have found to explore my connection to my own indigenous roots and ancestry, and I am aware how tricky this is since my ancestors, culture and traditions come from another continent.
 I took my first step into the world of Sacred Circle Dancing in Ottawa in 2001.
-Slowly and with encouragement from my teacher, June Watts, and fellow dancers, I developed my own approach and have been facilitating Sacred Circle Dance since 2012 to honour the earth and the changing seasons and to mark and celebrate significant life transitions.
+Slowly and with encouragement from my teacher, June Watts, and fellow dancers, I developed my own approach and have been facilitating Sacred Circle Dance since 2012 to build relationship with the land using the eight sacred festivals of the year as anchor points.

-It is my great joy to share this creative and embodied practice to welcome the rhythms, lessons, and gifts of each season, to explore our connection and lack of connection to the land we have the great fortune to live on, to cultivate embodied presence and sense of belonging and together to foster Hope and Love.
+It is my great joy to share this creative and embodied practice to cultivate embodied presence, to welcome the rhythms, lessons, and gifts of each season, to explore and deepen our connection to the land we have the great fortune to live with and to foster a sense of belonging.

 “I felt so good during the gathering in Aylmer.
 The word that came to me, but that I didn’t share at the time, is “coherence”.
 It is a very good feeling.
 I want to pursue this path.”
 Marie-Michèle